Venko Andonovski

 Venko Andonovski is a Macedonian writer (novelist, short story writer, playwright, poet), essayist, critic and literary theorist.
+Known for his contributions to contemporary Macedonian literature.
+His work spans multiple literary genres, including fiction, drama and literary criticism, and has been widely published and translated.
+In addition to his literary career he’s also an academic and professor of literature.

 Biography

 Venko Andonovski graduated from the Faculty of Philology "Blaze Koneski" in Skopje.
 He holds a PhD in Philology and works as a professor at the Faculty of Philology "Blaze Koneski" in Skopje.
 Andonovski is a member of the PEN center.
 In 1990 he became a member of the Writers' Association of Macedonia.

 Personal life

+Andonovski lives in Kragujevac and is married to a woman from the city.
+While he is widely known for his literary and academic career, he keeps his personal life largely private, and limited information is available in public sources regarding his family and day-to-day life.